 SLVKA0342U Research Project in Pharmaceutics and Drug Delivery

-MSc Programme in Pharmaceutical Sciences (MPS line II)- compulsory
+MSc Programme in Pharmaceutical Sciences (English programme) study track II - compulsory

 Problem-oriented and case-based teaching.